BelaPlatform/bela_newBlog/docs/_posts/2021-02-26-icons-pangenerator-trill-craft.md

 author: bela
 ---

-Created for the National Ethnographic museum in Warsaw by new media art and design collective panGenerator, the exhibition *ICONS* is a deep exploration of the daily rituals that make up our digital lives.
+Created for the National Ethnographic Museum in Warsaw by new media art and design collective panGenerator, the exhibition *ICONS* is a deep exploration of the daily rituals that make up our digital lives.

 {% include vimeo.html vimeo="502343386" %}